kyasuda2003/taurus/README.md

 <a href="https://travis-ci.org/kyasuda2003/taurus"><img src="https://travis-ci.org/kyasuda2003/taurus.svg?branch=master"></a>

 Taurus chat embraces Node JS's spirit of scalable, sturdy, and secure.
-Taurus loves charity works and is ready to be commissioned in non-profit communities.
+Taurus loves charity works and is ready to be commissioned in any non-profit communities.

 <h3>Installation:</h3>